MelonFunction/ebiten-zen/README.md

 ### Features:
 - Tiles
     - Dungeon generation
+    - Sprite stacks (can be exported from MagicaVoxel)
-    - 2.5d cube/wall + floor sprite rendering
+    - 2.5d wall/floor/billboard/spritestack rendering
+    - Shader to outline the above
     - Isometric/orthographic projection + world rotation
 - Camera
     - Look at